Diope/Sweet-Tours/README.md

 # Sweet Tours

-Some Web UI stuff I'm doing for fun using vanilla CSS.
-It makes you appreciate the tools and technology like SASS that much more!
+Some Web UI stuff just messing around.
+No JS or framework.
+Just some HTML, CSS/SASS